 Imitation can further be a way to reduce choices dominated by internal emotional conflict or a recognition that "others know better" (a feeling of inferiority, be it justified or not).

 Imitation involves two (an imitator and an imitated entity) or three subjects.
 In the latter case, somebody authoritative outlines and praises who has to be imitated to an audience of potential imitators.
+Emotional ties between potential imitators and the authoritative source strengthen the establishment of the relation with the imitated ones.

 In networks, asking for whom to imitate and asking to be imitated are frequent activities.